 The inspection and maintenance of Centralines' distribution and low voltage lines is governed by the Feeder Survey and Condition Monitoring Standard.
 Maintenance is scheduled based on inspection results.
-The following table outlines Centralines' current maintenance programme for this asset class.
+Table 5-44 outlines Centralines' current maintenance programme for this asset class.